Vokal (fashion brand): History

-Vokal was launched in 1997 as a Hip Hop Fashion brand by Yomi Martin, his cousin Cornell “Nelly” Haynes and Nick Loftis.
-They wanted to launch a new brand which was not driven by big marketing budgets and that did not have standard logos and designs.
+Vokal was launched in 1997 as a Hip Hop Fashion brand by Yomi Martin, his cousin Cornell “Nelly” Haynes, and Nick Loftis.
+They wanted to launch a new brand that was not driven by big marketing budgets and that did not have standard logos and designs.
 Yomi and Nelly were looking for a new innovative brand with daring and unique designs where the clothes speak for themselves.

-For their first production they each paid $100 to have 30 T-shirts made featuring the St. Lunatics.
+For their first production, they each paid $100 to have 30 T-shirts made featuring the St. Lunatics.
 The St. Lunatics are a rap crew from St. Louis, Missouri formed by rapper Nelly and his hometown friends.
-Yomi Martin sold the shirts for $20 each at a concerts of the St. Lunatics.
+Yomi Martin sold the shirts for $20 each at a concert of the St. Lunatics.
 With these sales of these shirts and jerseys at concerts and out of car trunks Vokal began selling successfully within the county limits of St. Louis.

-While Yomi Martin was focussing on the Clothing line, Nelly focussed on his musical career and that of his group St. Lunatics.
+While Yomi Martin was focusing on the Clothing line, Nelly focused on his musical career and that of his group St. Lunatics.
 Over time, Vokal was officially creating custom jerseys for superstar and co-founder Cornell "Nelly" Haynes Jr, as well as his cousin's Hip Hop group, the St. Lunatics.

 With the group's name growing in popularity, Vokal even began touring with the St. Lunatics, representing Vokal and selling clothing after the St. Lunatic's events.
-Many people wanted to buy what the then, independent artists were wearing.
+Many people wanted to buy what the then-independent artists were wearing.
 Not only consumers started wearing Vokal but also other independent artists and athletes.

-When Nelly's debut album Country Grammar (2000) spent 7 weeks on top of the U.S. Album Charts and went 9 times platinum, fuelled by the enormous success of the title track.
+When Nelly's debut album, Country Grammar, spent 7 weeks on top of the U.S. Album Charts and went 9 times platinum, fuelled by the enormous success of the title track.
 With this debut Vokal was instantly known in the entire United States, Vokal essentially grew right along with the career of Nelly and the St. Lunatics.

 The first official collection was launched in 2001 and while Nelly was extremely busy he still had a great influence on the collection for Vokal.
 This paid off right away because the sales immediately skyrocketed.
-Not only consumers, but also other independent artists and athletes, started wearing Vokal but also other independent artists and athletes.
+Not only consumers but also other independent artists and athletes, started wearing Vokal but also other independent artists and athletes.

 In June 2004, Vokal shut down production of their clothing following a copyright dispute with their licensee, ALM International Corporation.
-The company resumed production and went on to produce clothes for three years until 2007, when it seemingly ceased all production for the final time.
-The shutdown of Vokal has not addressed since then.
+The company resumed production and went on to produce clothes for three years until 2007 when it seemingly ceased all production for the final time.
+The shutdown of Vokal has not been addressed since then.

 Brand name

-The clothing label, titled Vokal, stands for "very organized kids always learning".
+The clothing label, titled Vokal, stands for "Very Organized Kids Always Learning".
 The slogan is 'Vokal, the clothing speaks for itself'.